Robin - Reception

 Our learning this term:

-Our topic this term will be 'Come Outside'.
-Our learning will be based mainly around minibeasts and life cycles.
+Our topic this term will be 'Ticket to Ride'.
+Our learning will be based around our main texts (see below), so we will look at firefighters, trains, pirates, space and the summer.

 Literacy